-If you’re a fan of Instagram, I’m sure you’ve seen some amazing wooden bead garland that is popping up all over.
-I’ve seen them for months and almost bought some once, but my cheapness got the best of me.
+I’m sure you’ve seen some amazing wooden bead garland that has been popping up all over.
+I’ve seen them for months and almost bought some once, but my thrifty side got the best of me.
 So what do you do when you can’t buy it?
-You DIY your own for about 8 bucks!
+You DIY your own wood bead garland for about 8 bucks!

-I recently discovered Cheyenne @senseandserendipityblog on Instagram.
-Scrolling through one day (when I should have been cleaning or adulting or something other than Instagram stalking), I see a beautiful pic of the same garland I’ve been eyeing.
-She has an amazing tutorial (you can see it here on her blog).
-Her directions are so clear and helpful so I thought, “yes, I can do this”.
 Now, I’m not super crafty.
 I can paint, I can DIY some things, but crafty is not the word I would use to describe myself.
-Let’s put it this way – I say those words “yes, I can do this” a lot and three hours later, I’m cussing those words in my head.
+Let’s put it this way – I say those words “yes, I can do this” a lot and three hours later, I’m wondering what I was thinking.

 However, this is one of those DIY’s that even I can do, so I know you can too!